C++ set crend

 Output:

-In the above example, elements of set returned in reverse order.
+In the example provided, the elements of the set are returned in reverse sequence.

 Example 4